timothyb0912/blog/_posts/2022-09-30-Missing-Conversations.md

 weaponizing, ignoring, or hiding an issue, then speaking up about true problems can absolutely make them worse.
-Predation, retaliation, and retribution exist.
+Predation, retaliation, and retribution happen.

 So, after externally relating with others, we begin to proactively and internally relate in these same exiling, controlling, and repressing ways.
-Our childhood reasoning is that it is better for us to exile, control, and repress parts of ourselves than to have others do this to us.
+Our childhood and social reasoning is that it is better for us to exile, control, and repress parts of ourselves than to have others do this to us.
-In the process,
-we learn to avoid internally discussing, i.e. [thinking](https://timothyb0912.github.io/blog/psychology/2021/08/16/Effective-thinking-is-effective-communication.html), about the most important topics in our life.
+Parallel to our external relations, we learn to avoid internally discussing, i.e. [thinking](https://timothyb0912.github.io/blog/psychology/2021/08/16/Effective-thinking-is-effective-communication.html), about the most important topics in our life.
-These are precisely those topics that activate extreme or unpleasant thoughts, emotions, or behaviors in us or others.
+These are precisely those topics that activate extreme or unpleasant thoughts, emotions, or behaviors in ourselves or others.

 These missing discussions about the important topics in life are then reinforced by multiple societal factors.